harsha7102/Real-time-Mobile-Personalization-at-Scale/README.md

   <img src="Images/apis.png" width =50% heigth=50%>
 </div>

-   > **Note:** This is different than Kafka cluster API keys.
+   > **Note:** This is different from Kafka cluster API keys.

 ## Setup
-The terraform script provided will help you automate everything that you need in your cloud account from Environment,Sevice account to KSQLdb Cluster.
+The terraform script provided will help you automate everything that you need in your cloud account from Environment,Service account to KSQLdb Cluster.
-Please note that you need to run KSQL queries manually in order create streams, tables and perfrom joins.
+Please note that you need to run KSQL queries manually in order to create streams, tables and perform joins.

 **NOTE: For BigQuery Sink Connector to work you need to create the cluster in the same region as your GCP**
 1. This demo uses Terraform  to spin up resources that are needed.